bretkoppel/bretkoppel.github.com/_drafts/project-euler-problem-3-csharp.md

 Console.WriteLine(largestPrime);
 {% endhighlight %}

 If you're planning to run this, I'd also plan on taking a break from the computer.
-Crunching this took ~60 minutes on my box.
+Crunching this took hours on my setup.
 Now the fun can begin.
 What can we do to speed this up?
 Time to brush up on our math!
 Checking [Wikipedia](https://en.wikipedia.org/wiki/Prime_number), it looks like we can use a couple of tricks to speed this up:

 * Employ a sieve to find all of our potential primes.
 We could use the sieve of [Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) or the [sieve of Atkin](https://en.wikipedia.org/wiki/Sieve_of_Atkin), for instance.
 * Employ a sieve meant specifically for finding prime factors, like the [rational sieve](https://en.wikipedia.org/wiki/Rational_sieve).